Toad Hall Logo

 Equality and Diversity

-We promote equality of opportunity anti-discriminatory practice and we ensure that every child is included and not disadvantaged because of their or their parent’s ethnicity, culture or religion, home language, family background, learning difficulties, sexuality, gender and ability.
+We promote quality and diversity to ensure that every child is included and not disadvantaged because of their or their parents, ethnicity, culture or religion, home language, family background, SEND, sexuality, gender and ability.

 Illness